shreyaspj20/Restaurants-in-bangalore/README.md

 # Restaurants-in-bangalore
-Data Scraping and mining from zomato website
+Data Scraping and mining from zomato website using scrapy